Aggregating Direct and Indirect Neighbors through Graph Linear Transformations: Graph Linear Transformations

 In GNNs, nodes are typically represented by multidimensional embeddings.
 Extending GaBP to be multivariate, where each node is multidimensional, causes the messages to be matrices that couple all embedding dimensions.
 To maintain scalability, we therefore make two simplifying assumptions.
 First, the neural network maps input features into an embedding space where dimensions can be treated as independent.
-Second, all dimensions share a single global precision matrix $J$.
-Intuitively, this means that each embedding dimension in $h$ can be treated as its own univariate GaBP and is propagated through the same topology $J$.
+Second, dimensions share a global precision matrix $J$.
+Intuitively, this means that each embedding dimension in $h$ can be treated as a univariate case of GaBP and is propagated through the same topology $J$.

-\subsection{Precision Matrix Designs}
+\subsubsection{Precision Matrix Designs}

-Different constructions of \( J \) induce distinct inductive biases and modes of topologic attention, helping to shape whether propagation behaves as local, global, smooth, or selective.
+Different constructions of \( J \) induce different inductive biases of information propagation, helping to shape whether propagation behaves as local, global, smooth, or selective.
 We consider three walk-summable designs of \( J \): Pairwise Normal, Diagonally Dominant, and Laplacian.

 \paragraph{Pairwise Normal} Pairwise-normalizable Gaussian graphical models span the same class of precision matrices as walk-summable models~\cite{malioutov2006walk}.
 Each edge \(e = (i,j)\) contributes a local precision block